bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3711537620297465in"} -->

 But first, let's take a closer look at that img-responsive class.
-What I\'ve done here is I\'ve taken a quick screenshot of what the inspect element says happened, when the image responsive kicks in.
+What I&apos;ve done here is I&apos;ve taken a quick screenshot of what the inspect element says happened, when the image responsive kicks in.
 And as you can see, we have display: block, which simply means you can only have one at a time, the max-width: 100%, and the height: auto.
 This is very similar to the code we were talking about, if you wanted to put it in yourself.
-Let\'s look at those other classes as well.
+Let&apos;s look at those other classes as well.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 289.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->